Skip to Main Content

 4.1

-• Secured credit cards require a security deposit, and this deposit will often serve as your credit limit.
-You might have the option to put down anywhere from $49 to $3,000.
+Secured credit cards require a security deposit, which usually equals your credit limit.
+You might have the option to put down anywhere from $49 to $5,000.
 The benefit of choosing a secured card is that the credit score requirements are loose — they often require no credit history.

-Unlike other credit cards for no credit or bad credit, secured cards don’t charge annual fees, but they also lack impressive rewards programs.
+Unlike other credit cards for no credit or bad credit, secured cards often don’t charge annual fees, but they also usually lack impressive rewards programs.
 Essentially, you’ll offer up a security deposit in exchange for better benefits and fewer fees than you’d get otherwise.
-And when your credit climbs into the “good” range, you can graduate to an unsecured card.
-At that point, if you decide to close your account (while in good standing), most issuers will refund your security deposit.
+When your credit climbs into the “fair” or “good” range, the issuer will often graduate you to an unsecured card and, assuming your secured card account is in good standing, return your security deposit.

-• If you have bad credit and aren’t able to provide a security deposit, you’re not out of luck.
-There are credit cards designed for consumers with poor credit that don’t require security deposits.
-However, they often come with more fees, higher APRs and fewer rewards.
+If you have bad credit and aren’t able to provide a security deposit, you’re not out of luck.
+There are unsecured credit cards designed for consumers with poor credit.
+Keep in mind they often come with more fees, higher APRs and fewer rewards.

 So, when would it make sense to choose an unsecured card?
-Remember, the amount you provide for your security deposit usually serves as your credit limit, too.
+With a secured card, the amount you provide for your security deposit usually serves as your credit limit.
 If you’re hoping for a $1,000 credit limit, for example, but you don’t have that much money to put down for a security deposit, an unsecured card might make more sense for you.
+Of course, there’s no guarantee you’ll receive that credit limit on an unsecured card either.

-• A lot of people get their first credit card in college.
-But without much in your credit file, you might find it tough to find a good credit card that you qualify for.
+A lot of people get their first credit card in college.
+But without much in your credit file, you might have trouble findung a good credit card that you qualify for.
 That’s where student credit cards come in.
-These cards are specifically designed for people at the start of their credit journey, so a lack of credit history isn’t a barrier.
-Plus, they often come with perks and rewards tailored to credit newcomers.
+These cards are specifically designed for people at the start of their credit journeys, so a lack of credit history isn’t a barrier.
+Plus, they often come with perks and rewards tailored to student lifestyles and spending.

-• A big perk of retail credit cards is that their credit requirements are often low — many store cards require a fair credit score or better — making them easier to qualify for.
+A big perk of retail credit cards is that their credit requirements are often low — many store cards require only a fair credit score — making them easier to qualify for.
 If you’re a loyal shopper at a particular retailer, you should see if it offers its own store credit card.
-For example, if you love Athleta, Gap, Old Navy and Banana Republic, the Banana Republic Visa® Card* could be very rewarding.
+For example, if you love Athleta, Gap, Old Navy and Banana Republic, the Banana Republic Rewards Mastercard®* could be rewarding.

 Frequently asked questions